Now Live: Easier Online License Applications and Renewals!

 Wis.
-Stat. § 440.08 (2), the required renewal date for the Cosmetology Apprentice credential is 03/31/odd years.
+Stat. § 440.08 (2), the required renewal date for the Cosmetology Apprentice credential is 03/31/ each odd-numbered year.
 Should you receive your initial credential in the months leading up to this date, you are still required to renew your license by the statutorily defined date.

 Steps to obtain an Apprentice Permit